RafaelSantosBraz/AutoSyncRepositories-Git/README.md

 * Windows.
 * MacOS X

+### Requirements (Native Versions)

+By using native versions, you just have to use one of those Operating Systems:

+* Linux x64 distributions.
+* Windows x86 or x84.
+* MacOS X x64.

-### Usage
+### Usage (Portable Version)

-GitSync does not need installation, just download the latest release available [here](https://github.com/RafaelSantosBraz/AutoSyncRepositories-Git/releases) and edit the file *config.json*.
+GitSync does not need installation, just download the latest portable release available [here](https://github.com/RafaelSantosBraz/AutoSyncRepositories-Git/releases) and edit the file *config.json*.
 You have to put at least your GitHub username and password in the configuration file.
 For more accurated signature and commit, please add your GitHub e-mail to the configuration file.

 After that, you can open your favorite Terminal and run this command to execute the GitSync application.